What Can I Do With a Philosophy Degree?

 In the US, where the number of philosophy graduates has increased by 5 per cent a year during the 1990's, only a very few go on to become philosophers.
 Their employability, at 98.9 per cent, is impressive by any standard....Philosophy is, in commercial jargon, the ultimate 'transferable work skill'."

-So what can you do with a philosophy degree?
-Here are what a few people who graduated college with a philosophy degree are doing now:
+So, what can you do with a philosophy degree?
+As it turns out, anything you want!
+Here are what a few philosophy majors are doing:

 President of Morgan Stanley (Robert Greenhill)